 Visit the Sign up page to join.
 You must be within the United States to use Puffer.

 No, there is no charge to participate.
 Puffer is an academic project at Stanford University and is entirely non-profit.

 Puffer re-transmits free over-the-air broadcast television signals received by an antenna located on the campus of Stanford University.
-At the moment, we are re-transmitting local affiliates or owned stations of CBS (KPIX 5), NBC (KNTV 11), ABC (KGO 7), FOX (KTVU 2), PBS (KQED 9), and Univision (KDTV 14).
+At the moment, we are re-transmitting local affiliates or owned stations of CBS (KPIX 5), NBC (KNTV 11), ABC (KGO 7), Fox (KTVU 2), PBS (KQED 9), CW (KBCW 44).